 At OmniVirt, we have the privilege of seeing brands engage in incredible storytelling through their use of 360° video.
-We know making 360° video can seem intimidating, but there’s a range of methods (from simple to advanced) that can help you tell the best story.
+We know the task of “make a 360° video!” can seem intimidating, but there’s a range of methods (from simple to advanced) that can help you tell the best story.
 Technology has advanced far enough that multiple rigs, countless hours and unclear distribution/hosting solutions are not issues anymore.
-In fact, accessible cameras, user-friendly editing solutions, and distribution/hosting technologies all exist today to help you on your 360° video journey.
+In fact, accessible cameras, user-friendly editing solutions, and distribution/hosting technologies all exist today to help you make 360° video.
 Cheers to more immersive (and fun!) storytelling.

 Let’s get started!

-Before you start digging into the technicalities of making your 360° video, consider the story and experience you want to create.
+Before you start digging into the technicalities of how to make 360° video, consider the story and experience you want to create.